DepEd, DOH launch vaccine campaign in selected schools

 MANILA, Philippines — As the Department of Education (DepEd) and Department of Health (DOH) launched on Monday a vaccination campaign in public schools, Education Secretary Juan Edgardo “Sonny” Angara acknowledged the challenge of overcoming people’s reluctance to get inoculated, especially after the Dengvaxia controversy.

-Angara, along with Health Secretary Teodoro Herbosa, kicked off the revival of the government’s school-based immunization program, “Bakuna Eskwela,” at Dr. Alejandro Albert Elementary School in Manila.
+Angara and Health Secretary Teodoro Herbosa, kicked off the revival of the government’s school-based immunization program, “Bakuna Eskwela,” at Dr. Alejandro Albert Elementary School in Manila.

 The campaign will be rolled out in selected public schools in several provinces until November as part of government efforts to boost immunization rates nationwide against vaccine-preventable diseases.

-Bakuna Eskwela will focus on measles, rubella, tetanus, diphtheria and human papillomavirus, Angara said.
+Bakuna Eskwela will focus on measles, rubella, tetanus, diphtheria, and human papillomavirus, Angara said.

 “As explained by Secretary Ted [Herbosa], a lot could happen to an unvaccinated child.
 In extreme cases, an unvaccinated child could die and that is why we have to take this seriously,” he told reporters in a chance interview at the sidelines of the kickoff event in Manila.